Access Point Angler Intercept Survey At-a-Glance

 How does this survey benefit me?

 Our understanding of saltwater recreational catch depends on complete and accurate data provided by recreational anglers.
-Taking a few minutes to share information about your fishing trip is one of the most important contributions you can make to fisheries science, management, and the sustainability of a great American pastime.
-When you share information about your fishing trip, you are playing an important role in supporting sustainable fishing opportunities.
+Taking a few minutes to share information about your fishing trip is one of the most important contributions you can make to fisheries management, and the sustainability of our resources.

 What is an interviewer's daily assignment like?

-Field interviewers conduct surveys during all times of day, and work the entire length of their six-hour assignment.
-This means you may see a sampler at night, or working at a site where fishing activity is low.
+Field interviewers conduct surveys during all times of day, and work the entire length of their six-hour assignment, night or day, rain or shine.

 Why do interviewers survey anglers who didn't catch any fish?